carp-lang/Carp/docs/LanguageGuide.md

 A valid, less greedy match would have been `"1 2"`, but since it would have required us to go back to the left after we had started matching to reduce the match size, this is not done.
-As such, while `-` is similar to `*?`, it is not the same.
-Often, a more explicit variant of the Pattern can be found that is able to resolve the issues (in the case above, `#"1\s-2"` might have been desirable, for instance).
+As such, while `-` is similar to `*?` in regular expressions, it is not the same.
+Often, a more explicit variant of the pattern can be found that is able to resolve the issues (in the case above, `#"1\s-2"` might have been desirable, for instance).